HoyLab-Rowan/pyRUQT/KEYWORD_GUIDE.md

 n_elec_units  : {2,int}          : Number of repeating electrode units in the electrode regions                                                             : Only default of 2 currently supported

+fixed_fermi   : {0.0, int}       : Used to define the fermi level if an electro_geo is not given

 *Supercell Calculations

 num_elec_atoms : {0,int} : Number of atoms to be to be placed in the electrode regions for a supercell calculation.
 Be sure to double-check the program's calculated number of electrode orbitals in .out file when using this option.: Required to be non-zero if elec_prog="supercell"

-**Molcas specific keywords,Use if either exmol_prog or elec_prog equal "molcas"**
+**Excited States"**

-state_num   : {1,int} : Select CI state to be used for transport calculations         : Values other than 1 need a corresponding Effective Hamiltonian matrix to be in MolEl.dat

-state_num_e : {1,int} : Select excited CI state to be used for transport calculations : Unused for now
+state_num   : {1,int} : Select number of CI states to be used for transport calculations   : If more than 1 invokes state averaging for PySCF calculations trans_state : {1,int} : Select excited CI state to be used for transport calculations : If state_num is greater than 1 this determines the state weighting

 **PySCF specific keywords, Use if either exmol_prog or elec_prog equal "pyscf"**

 exmol_geo      : {None,str}      : Define the full xyz file name for extended molecular region                                               : Be sure to include any extensions in name (ex. exmol_geo="geo_file.xyz")

-elec_geo       : {None,str}      : Define the full xyz file name for left electrode                                                          : Can be omitted if elec_prog="supercell"
+elec_geo       : {None,str}      : Define the full xyz file name for left electrode                                                          : If elec_prog="supercell" and exmol_prog="pyscf" can be given to calculate fermi level (otherwise a fixed_fermi value should be defined)

 elec2_geo      : {None,str}      : Define the full xyz file name for right electrode (if not same as left electrode)                         : Can be omitted if electrodes are superimposable mirror images of each other